ItsAlanK/apr-breathwork/README.md

 # APR Breathwork #

-![Example of image on all devices](docs/design/responsive-img.png) APR Breathwork is an ecommerce site designed to be used in the future by my partner who is currently in training to be a breathwork coach.
+![Example of image on all devices](docs/design/responsive-img.png) APR Breathwork is an ecommerce site designed to be used in the future by my partner, [**Aoife**](https://www.instagram.com/aoife.p.r/), who is currently in training to be a breathwork coach.
 After her studies she will be providing 1 to 1 and group breathwork classes both as 1 offs and 6 week courses.
 So she will be in need of a website where she can both advertise and sell these courses and classes

 This platform will provide user's with a platform where they can:
 - Read a bit about Aoife's background and qualifications